ethereum/pm/All Core Devs Meetings/Meeting 53.md

 Vitalik - That works okay if the goal is to prevent short term 51% attacks but if you try and turn banning censorship into a fork choice rule components then thats starts to become scary because an attacker network splitting attacks where they can censor just enough so that half the network thinks its not fine and at that point the attacker can start reeking a large amount of havoc.
 So I would recommend not trying to go in that direction.
 The only version of that situation that I would find secure is probably something based combining the 99% fault tolerance consensus approach which requires telling clients and all the nodes in the network to be online with PoW in some way.
 This could be possible but properly researching it and spec’ing it would take a large amount of time

 Mr. Def - I want to jump back to an earlier point about GPU vs. ASIC 51% attack.
 Ethereum is currently resistant by the virtue of it being the biggest coin/consumer on the GPU type of ASIC and in any case or any sort of hardware specific algo or an algo that can be made optimized for a specific type of hardware.
 Only the biggest work consumer that consumes the most of that hardware is ever protected.
-So by chaning that algo to another algo, whatever hardware affinity it has, the algo selection would only be protected by a 51% attack if the algo selected was the biggest work consumer on that new type of hardware and if you forked to a new algo that requires a new hardware to be made, first of all, that algo would most likely be mined on something programmable.
-Perhaps FPJs, so if it was orginally attackable it would still be attackable on programmable hardware.
-If it was forking to some sort of optimzied ASIC algo, then you immediately run into a distribution problem where the first to produce gains economies of scale and leverage and also limits the ability to scale hardware.
+So by changing that algo to another algo, whatever hardware affinity it has, the algo selection would only be protected by a 51% attack if the algo selected was the biggest work consumer on that new type of hardware and if you forked to a new algo that requires a new hardware to be made, first of all, that algo would most likely be mined on something programmable.
+Perhaps FPJs, so if it was originally attackable it would still be attackable on programmable hardware.
+If it was forking to some sort of optimized ASIC algo, then you immediately run into a distribution problem where the first to produce gains economies of scale and leverage and also limits the ability to scale hardware.
 Distributing hardware means shipping it somewhere, so this is a narrowing path that can become dangerous.

 Vitalik - Sure, yeah.

 Peter - So that’s food for thought.
 If Ethereum would ever switch over to some ASIC friendly PoW algo, for example, an elegant solution would be to announce “Hey, one year from now or two years from now we are going to use this ASIC friendly algo” This gives everyone time to sort these problems out.

 Mr. DEF - Yeah, I’d like to speak about that a little bit.
 I think another person in the community has talked about economies of scale and it's an important point that we all understand.
 The same person referred to the manipulation in terms of partnerships in hardware manufacturing in China and both of these problems are very, very real.
 So economies of scale obviously, means first in you have the advantage to leverage additional profits from the initial sale.
 So whoever is most efficient, basically has a pricing advantage and a manufacturing advantage for whatever initial partnerships they have started.
 We are all familiar with the first-mover advantage.
 In terms of production in Asia ecosystem, once you have established money making path these relationships become very well cemented.
 So even if they have equal technology or equal efficient ASIC, the natural evolution of the production economy is you have a dominant producer, a second competitor, and all the others fall terribly far behind.
 This goes for any product out there.
 The consolidation occurs very early on and especially for narrow demand and very specific purpose demand.
 You end up with a very tight alignment of economic incentives to preserve one particular path.
-Furthermore, you have manufacturers that always end up with a technological advantage either in the ability to opitmize for complexity or in being able to drive to a lower process node faster or economies of scale advantage.
+Furthermore, you have manufacturers that always end up with a technological advantage either in the ability to optimize for complexity or in being able to drive to a lower process node faster or economies of scale advantage.
 Its always going to be the case.
 In a hardware ecosystem, you cant pick your poison, all of t the choices are poison.

 Hudson - Okay, so we have to wrap up this call in a minute or two.
 But feel free to wrap up your final thought right there.

 Mr. DEF - Okay so, Im pushing for the status quo.
 If you have an ecosystem that you already know is distributed it is the enemy you know.
-Its already stabalized and dealing with all these damages and difficulties of a hardware ecosystem and ameliorating that because those incentives arent aligned to trying to manipulate the Ethereum chain.
+Its already stabilized and dealing with all these damages and difficulties of a hardware ecosystem and ameliorating that because those incentives arent aligned to trying to manipulate the Ethereum chain.
 They are trying to win a different market.

 ---
 ### Ideas for improving the decision making process